 The strength of the company lies in having patented technology together with long-term contracts with airline clients.
 The long-term contracts involve constant data sharing and processing, leading to higher switching costs for airline companies.
 On the other hand, Accelya faces the risk of technological obsolescence/disruption and so needs to constantly advance technologically.
 In the near term, the ongoing US-China trade war can affect global air traffic, and hence impact the company's financials.

 In the last three years since June 2019, the company grew its sales year-on-year by eight per cent while profits grew by nine per cent and operating margins ranged between 40-42 per cent.
-The company follows a June to May financial year and as of June 2018, the company is debt free with a three-year average ROE of 62.8 per cent.
+The company follows a June to May financial year and as of June 2018, the company is debt free with a three-year average ROE of 62.8 per.
 In the last one year, the stock has corrected by more than 10 per cent and currently trades at a PE of 11.8x compared to its five-year median PE of 21x.

 The company provides engineering, manufacturing, geospatial (analysis of various data points based upon geographic coordinates), digital networks and operations management solutions to global companies.
 Founded in 1991, the company has evolved from a pure designing firm to a manufacturing and MRO (maintenance, repair and overhaul) company.
 Cyient employs more than 15,000 people across 21 countries and deals with various industries categorised under the following business units: Aerospace and defence (37.5 per cent of FY19 revenue), communications (21.2 per cent), utilities and geospatial (12.9 per cent), transportation (10.8 per cent), industrial, energy & natural resources (9.4 per cent), medical (3.3 per cent), and semiconductor (4.7 per cent).